devchallenges-io/curriculum/3-javascript/challenges/group_1/7-qr-code-generator.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "QR Code Generator App - QACODE"
+  title: "QR Code Generator App - QACODE | JavaScript project"
-  description: "This challenge provides an excellent opportunity to practice your JavaScript skills by creating a simple QR code generator application that requires the use of an external library.
+  description: "This project provides an excellent opportunity to practice your JavaScript skills by creating a simple QR code generator application that requires the use of an external library.
 Enhance your JavaScript skills and gain experience in utilizing external libraries by creating a QR code generator app.
-This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications.
-By deploying the solution and submitting the Repository URL and Demo URL, you will showcase your work to others."
+This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications."
   keywords:
     - "qr code generator app"
     - "html css javascript"